lkilcommons/ssmtools/README.md

 These packages provide the tools nessecary to read the NASA CDF format data available from CDAWeb.

-# Tools currently in the repo
+# Tools Currently in This Repository

 ### SSM Step Remover
 DMSP SSM magnetometer suffers from occasional step discontinuities in the baseline due to currents from the spacecraft electronics.
 This tool attempts to automatically remove them.